iDataist/Find-Donors-for-Charity/README.md

 ## Data

-The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
+The [modified census dataset](https://github.com/iDataist/Find-Donors-for-CharityML/blob/master/census.csv) consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
-You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).
+This paper can be found [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).

 **Features**
 - `age`: Age